mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ![Sun]({{ site.baseurl }}/images/what-is-the-rdk-06.png){:style="float: right; margin-left: 12px;"}

-The RDK provides easy-to-use sun tools, including a docking panel to control the [document sun](/guides/cpp/rdk-sun-classes/#DocumentSun), a sunlight preview within the Rendered viewport, a Sunlight command and a number of other scripting and developer tools make sun-angle calculations easy.
+The RDK provides easy-to-use sun tools, including a docking panel to control the [document sun](/guides/cpp/rdk-sun-classes/#DocumentSun), a sunlight preview within the Rendered viewport, a Sunlight command and a number of other scripting and developer tools to make sun-angle calculations easy.

 The following classes can be used to access sun features: